NHOrus/srwq-compilation/episode-29.md

 You only consulted Dumi on the Einstified Choukijins, no-one else.
 Thus everyone was equally taken by surprise.

 Also you're assuming they were all in their mechs and battle-ready.
 They were negotiating with the DC over the handover of the Bartols and ODE system, thats not a situations where you react quickly to your teammates beating up passersby and shouting incoherently.

+Could we hijack emotions from Bartools and ODE system?
+Do Machine Cells even work that way?

+Dumi said it did, but you didn't ask him the details.
+You have no idea whether it'd just happen, or if you'd need to do a week-long ritual of blood-sacrifice and naked warpaint dancing.
 ```